Under Part 6 of the Community Services (Complaints, Reviews and Monitoring) Act 1993, we conduct in-depth reviews of:

 As well as examining reviewable child deaths, the NSW Ombudsman convenes and supports the NSW Child Death Review Team.

 Preventing child deaths

 We review deaths to identify improvements that could help to prevent or reduce the deaths of children at risk of harm or in care in future.

 - maintain a register of reviewable deaths

-We undertake research and make recommendations for the purpose of reducing or removing risk factors associated with reviewable deaths that are preventable.
+- research and develop strategies to reduce or remove risk factors associated with reviewable deaths that are preventable

-We report biennially to the NSW Parliament on our work and findings.
+- report to the NSW Parliament on our work and activities.